One-Trip Global Food Access

 Guests move through a choreographed sequence of flavors, design cues, and soundscapes that guide them across the continents.
 Each experience layer supports discovery, learning, and community.

-A central performance arena anchors the mall with daily programming and seasonal celebrations.
+A central performance arena anchors the market hall with daily programming and seasonal celebrations.

-Flexible retail bays allow emerging brands to launch pop-ups and test new markets.
+Flexible food bays allow emerging brands to launch pop-ups and test new markets.

 Digital installations share product journeys, producer partnerships, and cultural histories.